dr-jam/GameplayProgramming/GameProject.md

 ### Visual Cohesion and Style Guide

 You are responsible for maintaining a consistent visual identity across your game.
-You will define the game’s palette, typography, and visual tone, and ensure that all visual elements—from menus to levels—adhere to this cohesive style.
+You will define the game’s palette, typography, and visual tone, and ensure that all visual elements adhere to this cohesive style.
 You will create a short visual style guide that references your sources and explains your artistic decisions.
 This subrole supports the Animation and Visuals main role by ensuring that all assets, regardless of origin, appear unified in presentation.

 ### Build and Release Management

 You are responsible for creating and maintaining stable builds of your game throughout development.
 This includes managing the version control workflow, resolving merge conflicts, and preparing playable builds for milestones and the final presentation.
-You will document the release process—how assets and scripts are integrated, how branches are merged, and how the final build is packaged for distribution.
+You will document the release process: how assets and scripts are integrated, how branches are merged, and how the final build is packaged for distribution.
 This subrole ensures that the team’s work is consistently deliverable and technically stable.

 ### Player Onboarding and Tutorial Design